Singing lessons near me in Chattanooga, TN

 Vocal Warm-ups: Body and Breath

-Carrington taught 24 days ago
+Carrington taught about 2 months ago

 The student practiced vocal exercises, worked on the songs 'Cheek to Cheek', 'Stand Up', and 'His Eyes on the Sparrow', focusing on vocal techniques, storytelling, and lyrical interpretation.
 The tutor provided feedback on vowel sounds, legato, and emotional delivery.
 The next session is scheduled in two weeks, with continued focus on specific storytelling elements within the songs.